 - i.
-Base Compensation;
+Base Compensation:

 - ii.
-Merit Compensation Increases over time;
+Compensation Increases, including Cost of Living Adjustments and Merit Increases;

 - iii.
-Exceptional Merit Increases;
+Executive Bonuses for designated employees only; and

 - iv.
-Executive Bonuses for designated employees only; and
+Supplemental Pay/Staff Bonuses.

 - v.
-Supplemental Pay
+Compensation for Unused PTO

 Compensation for trainees consists of base compensation only as provided for in their engagement letter.